SMPTE/ris-osvp-metadata-camdkit/index.md

               "exclusiveMinimum": 0.0,
               "description": "Nominal focal length of the lens.
 The number printed on the side\nof a prime lens, e.g. 50 mm, and undefined in the case of a zoom lens.\n", "units": "millimeter"
+            },
+            "calibrationHistory": {
+              "type": "array",
+              "description": "List of free strings that describe the history of calibrations of the lens.", "items": {
+                "type": "string",
+                "minLength": 1,
+                "maxLength": 1023
+              }
             }
           },
           "additionalProperties": false